Quick Relief. Trusted Local Care.

 You may feel sensitivity to hot or cold drinks, pressure while chewing, or an ongoing dull ache. - Breakdown of the underlying tooth:

-If left for too long, decay can weaken the tooth beneath the crown, making it more prone to fracture or even infection. - Need for further treatment:
+If left for too long, decay can weaken the tooth beneath the crown, which may make it more prone to fracture or even infection. - Need for further treatment:

 Depending on the extent of the decay, your dentist may recommend removing the crown and cleaning the area.
-In some cases, a new crown or additional treatment, such as a filling or root canal, may be necessary.
+In some cases, a new crown or additional treatment, such as a filling or root canal, may be appropriate depending on the condition of the tooth.

 If you notice a crown becoming loose or sensitive, it’s important to seek advice promptly.
-Knowing what to do if a crown falls out can also help reduce the risk of decay by avoiding delays in treatment.
+Knowing what to do if a crown falls out may assist in lowering the chance of complications by encouraging timely care.

 Can I request a filling instead of a crown?

-In some cases, a filling may be an option, but the choice depends on the condition of the tooth.
+In some cases, a filling may be an option, but the decision depends on the tooth’s condition.
 Fillings are usually used for smaller areas of damage or decay.
-If a tooth has lost a significant amount of structure, a crown may offer greater strength and longer-lasting protection.
+If a tooth has lost significant structure, a crown may offer added support and durability in certain situations.

 Here’s what your dentist will consider: